SR0012: Avoid using reserved words for type names

 You must rename the user-defined type or object name.
 You can use database refactoring to easily replace all instances of the name throughout your database project.
 For more information, see Rename All References to a Database Object.

-The first example shows the definition for a user-defined type that will trigger this warning.
+The first example uses syntax for SQL Server 2000 to show the definition for a user-defined type that will trigger this warning.
 The second example shows one way to correct the user-defined type and resolve the issue.
+The third example uses syntax for SQL Server 2005 to show another definition for a user-defined type that will trigger the warning.
+The fourth example shows one way to correct that user-defined type and resolve the issue.